Large area-constrained Willmore surfaces in asymptotically Schwarzschild 3-manifolds: Some geometric expansions

-If $(M,g)$ is $C^5$-asymptotic to Schwarzschild, these identities may be differentiated once with respect to $\xi$. \end{lem} \begin{proof} Given $t\in[0,1]$, we define the family of metrics $ g_t=g_S+t\,\sigma $ such that $g_0=g_S$ and $g_1=g$.
-The identities can be obtained upon linearizing the respective quantities at $t=0$. \end{proof}
+If $g$ satisfies \eqref{ac sigma} for every multi-index $J$ with $|J|\leq 5$, these identities may be differentiated once with respect to $\xi$. \end{lem} \begin{proof} Given $t\in[0,1]$, we define the family of metrics $ g_t=g_S+t\,\sigma $ such that $g_0=g_S$ and $g_1=g$.
+The identities can be obtained upon linearizing the respective quantities at $t=0$. \end{proof} Second, we recall the conformal killing operator